 Claritin and Zyrtec can also be used in dogs that suffer from a variety of allergic reactions or symptoms.
 A veterinarian can be contacted for appropriate dosage instructions.

 edit Allergies Treated

-Claritin is available in the form of tablets, oral suspension, syrup, and quick-dissolving tablets while Zyrtec is available in both non-chewable and chewable forms, as well as in liquid syrup.
+Claritin is available in solid tablets, liquid syrup, and quick-dissolving tablets.
+Likewise, Zyrtec is available in both non-chewable and chewable forms, as well as in liquid syrup.

 |Age Group||Claritin (Loratadine)||Zyrtec (Cetirizine)|